Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Copy this to your clipboard
 openssl rand -hex 24

+# Edit the config file for jormungandr
 nano ~/files/node-config.yaml

-# Check Telegram (StakePool Best Practice Workgroup) pinned message for up-to-date genesis-hash & trusted peers
+# Check Telegram (StakePool Best Practice Workgroup) pinned message for the genesis-hash and trusted peers

 # Comment (add a "#" to the beginning of the line) for the slowest nodes (both public_address & public_id)
 # Replace <THE PLACEHOLDERS> with the appropriate values